-The Columbus blue jackets hung with Pittsburgh Penguins in game one.
+The Columbus Blue Jackets hung with Pittsburgh Penguins in game one.
 But for a few mistakes the jackets could've won the first playoff game in franchise history.
 Those little mistakes are potentially huge.
-However, we're good reason, the impact of those mistakes seems magnified when the word Stanley cup playoffs Karpeta just inside the blueline.
+However, with good reason, the impact of those mistakes seems magnified when the word Stanley Cup Playoffs are painted just inside the bluelines.

 But it's one game.
 And Jack Johnson so eloquently put it, the Penguins have to win four.

 Mistakes can be corrected..
 That is probably why--for the first time ever, I think--I don't mind having an extra day off in between the first two games of the series.
 This is my absolute favorite time of the year, and I typically see that extra day off as a needless interruption.

 No one panicking.

 This series will be split one the final horn goes off Saturday night the Jackets have to win two in Pittsburgh, because it is a good bet the Pens will manage to steal one in Nationwide, at some point in the series.